department-of-veterans-affairs/va.gov-team/products/identity-personalization/logged-in-homepage/2.0-redesign/discovery-and-research/discovery-summary.md

 This project’s success hinges on updating the existing patterns we have in our design system.
 Currently, patterns cater to unauthenticated content, which has left us with a lengthy and [cluttered mess on My VA](https://github.com/department-of-veterans-affairs/va.gov-team/tree/master/products/identity-personalization/personalization%202.0/discovery-research#observations-visual-design).
 There is a ton of great, personalized information on this page, but it is buried because we don’t currently have patterns that handle this kind of content well.

-Having a scannable dashboard matters — we’ve seen that in the [positive response to the blue sky prototype](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/identity-personalization/logged-in-homepage/2.0-redesign/discovery-and-research/user-research/findings-summary.md#a-design-like-the-blue-sky-prototype-would-be-useful-to-veterans) — so we want to work with the VA platform team to figure out the best way to display authenticated content in a scalable, flexible way.
+Having a scannable dashboard matters — we’ve seen that in the [positive reaction to the blue sky prototype](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/identity-personalization/logged-in-homepage/2.0-redesign/discovery-and-research/user-research/findings-summary.md#a-design-like-the-blue-sky-prototype-would-be-useful-to-veterans) — so we want to work with the VA platform team to figure out the best way to display authenticated content in a scalable, flexible way.

 ### Conducting regular user testing